Rakesh-Raju/MP3Player/README.md

 Indexer.java - A class that determines the index of a song name in the ArrayList passed in as a parameter.

-ByArtistComparator.java - A class that compares the artists of two different songs
+ByArtistComparator.java - A class that compares the artists of two different songs.

-ByTitleComparator.java - A class that compares the titles of two different songs
+ByTitleComparator.java - A class that compares the titles of two different songs.

-ListToArray.java - A class that converts an ArrayList to an Object Array
+ListToArray.java - A class that converts an ArrayList to an Object Array.

 MP3Retriever.java - A class that gets all the MP3 files from the provided directory.